A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Introduction

 A key ingredient of the above proof is the Berthelot's base change theorem for crystalline cohomology \cite[Theorem 7.8]{BO78} which only holds for flat crystals.
-In Morrow's paper the trivial isocrystal $K\otimes \mathcal{O}_{X/\lW}$ automatically admits the locally free (hence flat) lattice $\sO_{X/\lW}$, but in general the existence of a locally free lattice is not known (see for example \cite{ES15}).
+In Morrow's paper the trivial isocrystal $K\otimes \mathcal{O}_{X/\lW}$ admits a lattice, e.g. $\sO_{X/\lW}$, which is flat, that is, $-\otimes\sO_{X/\lW}$ is exact in the ringed topos $((X/\lW)^\sim_\crys, \sO_{X/\lW})$.
+But in general the existence of a flat lattice is not known (see for example \cite{ES15}).
 This becomes a central theme of this paper: in \S\ref{section:basechange} we develop a crystalline base change theory for crystals that may not be flat; instead of requiring that the base change map is an isomorphism we require that it is an isomorphism after inverting $p$.
-The proof follows closely the original proof of Berthlot's base change theorem, namely use cohomological descent to reduce the problem to the affine case and then work with the quasi-nilpotent connections and the corresponding de Rham complex.
+The proof follows closely the original proof of Berthelot's base change theorem, namely it uses cohomological descent to reduce the problem to the affine case and then work with the quasi-nilpotent connections and the corresponding de Rham complex.
 But the argument from there on has to be changed due to the lack of the flatness condition.
-We have to use a spectral-sequence to find a uniformly large $N$ so that $p^N$ kills both the kernel and the cokernel of the base change map.
-Shiho also studied in \cite{Shi07I} isocrystals which do not necessarily admit locally free or flat lattices, but his results do not fit our situation.
+We have to use a spectral sequence to find a uniformly large $N$ so that $p^N$ kills both the kernel and the cokernel of the base change map.
+Shiho also studied in \cite{Shi07I} isocrystals which do not necessarily admit flat lattices, but his results do not fit our situation.